appernetic/appernetic-hugo-project/content/post/performance-optimization.md

 Our uptime monitoring with Pingdom also shows that the we are on the [right track now][3].

 Caching with CloudFlare is improving.
-When the cache has been warmed up it will even be better then this.
+When the cache has been properly warmed up it will even be better then this.
 ![Appernetic service, caching with CloudFlare][4]

 Pingdom test result logs